NewJerseyStyle/LitePolis-router-database-example/README.md

     * `version`, `description`, `author`, `url`: Update these fields accordingly.
     * `install_requires`: Add any additional dependencies your module requires.

 4. **Understand the Core Logic (`litepolis_router_database_sqlite/core.py`):** This file sets up the FastAPI router and includes the routers for different data models (Users, Conversations, Comments).
+The `init` function initializes the router, optionally taking a configuration object.
+The `DEFAULT_CONFIG` dictionary provides default configuration settings.
 When building your own module, you'll likely add more routers here for your specific data models.
 The `prefix` variable is used to define the API endpoint prefix.

 5. **Explore Data Models (`litepolis_router_database_sqlite/Users.py`, `Conversations.py`, `Comments.py`):** These files define the data models using SQLModel and implement the CRUD operations for each model.
 Study these files to understand how to:
     * Define SQLModel classes for your tables.